michaelmosmann/silk/userguide/intro.md

 ### Say Goodbye to Scope Issues
 When dependencies are injected directly in the service method the problems arising from different `Scope`s just disappear since all dependency instances are just used for the single invocation.
-Another invocation might use other instances because of scopes but the implementation does have to care at all about all that.
+Another invocation might use other instances because of scopes but the implementation doesn't have to care at all about that.
+It becomes transparent.

 The overhead caused through the additional injections is automatically kept minimal.
 Silk preresolves all dependencies that are stable (application singletons) so their injection comes at no additional costs for resolving them for each invocation.
-Also dynamic dependencies are partially resolved to the `Injectorn` to use.
+Also dynamic dependencies are partially resolved to the `Injectron` to use.
 This is actually faster than using `Provider`s that would be necessary without service methods.
-Last but not least the costs of the service interface and `ServiceMethod` interface invocation are mono-polymorphic so they are very fast.
+Last but not least the costs of the service interface and `ServiceMethod` interface invocation are monomorphic so they might even be inlined by JVMs what makes them very fast.